 Memory Configuration

-The Memory Configuration section allows you to control how your agent’s memory functions:
+The Memory Configuration section allows you to control how your agent’s memory functions:- Set how long different types of information are kept

 - Configure automatic archiving or deletion